 5. Identify subject matter experts who can aid you in building the exercise.

+Planning a mock disaster exercise is much easier when you have the proper help.
 These SMEs can be from inside or outside the organization or a combination of both.
 Leverage their expertise to help you build the scenario.
 Look for people who will help you build a viable scenario rather than simply pick your ideas apart.
 Typically, these people would sit the exercise out since they helped build it.
 Avoid consulting people who you want to participate in the exercise.

 6. Brainstorm with your SMEs.